 SHAPE & ROCKER

-This is Airush’s freeride oriented rocker that delivers the ideal balance between control, ease of planing and smooth transitioning for the ultimate freeride experience.
+This is Airush's freeride oriented rocker that delivers the ideal balance between control, ease of planning and smooth transitioning for the ultimate freeride experience.

 FMS FLEX RATING | 6.5